 But truth be told, Juventus played with 11 men against Sampdoria's ten for most of the game after Gaetano Berardi was shown a red card, added to which they were at home and one goal up.
 Conte and his men will surely benefit more from reflecting on their own faults rather than tough luck; the game was theirs to lose.

-Coming back from the winter break, Juventus delighted their supporters with an extraordinarily intense first half: Andrea Pirlo’s remote-controlled passes, Sebastian Giovinco was in high-spirits and the likes of Paolo De Ceglie and Alessandro Matri contributed by pouncing on every ball and plugging the visitors back in their own half for most of the 45 minutes.
-The concrete outcome however was just a single goal coming from the penalty spot.
+Coming back from the winter break, Juventus delighted their supporters with an extraordinarily intense first half: Andrea Pirlo's remote-controlled passes, Sebastian Giovinco in high-spirits and the likes of Paolo De Ceglie and Alessandro Matri contributed by pouncing on every ball and plugging the visitors back in their own half for most of the 45 minutes.
+The concrete outcome, however, was just a single goal coming from the penalty spot.

-It might surely be argued that this is the way Conte wants it, and either his paradigm works, or throughout the rest of the season Juve is doomed to experience a number of games like Sunday’s.
-With the offensive players such as Giovinco and Vucinic forced to participate in the buildup by creating spaces, it is inevitable that they will often find themselves in situations where their finishing can’t be very sharp because of all the running they do over the course of a game.
+It might surely be argued that this is the way Conte wants it - either his paradigm works, or throughout the rest of the season Juve is doomed to experience a number of games like Sunday's.
+With the offensive players such as Giovinco and Vucinic forced to participate in the build-up by creating spaces, it is inevitable that they will often find themselves in situations where their finishing cannot be sharp because of all the running they do over the course of a game.

 What Juve need, therefore, are players who could do a similar job but also be able to transform chances into goals more regularly.
 Names that come to mind are, for example, Kun Aguero or Luis Suarez.
 But such players are way out of the budget of any Italian club at the moment.
 Moreover, regardless of the financial implications, to bring an overpaid, attacking superstar on board at Juventus would come with the risk of ruining the harmony within the group of players that have performed so well in the last year and a half.